-Brazil is currently going through an economic recession and there are so many people there in desperate conditions, suffering from poverty and diseases, and just really in need of help.
+Brazil is currently going through an economic recession and there are so many people there in desperate conditions and just really in need of help.
 This is a great resource that I found when I was looking for volunteer opportunities in Brazil last year.
 Note: please ensure your volunteering projects are sustainable and useful, rather than ‘Voluntourism’.
 Find out more about picking the right volunteering job.

 This is what I chose when I was in Brazil.
 It involves doing some volunteer work for a family or organisation in exchange for food and accommodation.
 There are some great ecological and sustainability projects that we came across, but you could find anything from building houses to teaching Spanish or English.
 There is a small fee for signing up for these sites but if you are serious about finding an opportunity on them, it is worth it.

 If you are a University student, you may be entitled to study for free in Brazil.
 Most universities have exchange programmes which allow you to pay local course fees for a semester or two at a foreign university.
 This is a great opportunity as you can opt to take not only Portuguese classes, but other subjects in Portuguese, which is a great way to learn academic lingo and immerse yourself.

 Alternatively, if you want to dive straight into Portuguese-learning and take intensive classes, you can find and enrol yourself in a Brazilian language school here